FIFO jobs are a different kind of career path.

 A listing may advertise strong pay, but the real value depends on the full package.

-A job that pays more per hour may not always be better if you have to cover flights, lodging, meals, insurance, tools, or unpaid travel days.
+A job that pays more per hour may not be better if you have to cover flights, lodging, meals, insurance, tools, or unpaid travel days.

 Also check how the schedule affects annual income.

-A FIFO role may pay a high daily rate, but if the contract is short, seasonal, or inconsistent, the annual income may be less predictable.
+A FIFO role may pay a high daily rate, but if the contract is short, seasonal, or inconsistent, annual income may be less predictable.

 Ask: